Adultery in Classical Athens

 In Classical Athens, there was no exact equivalent of the English term "adultery", but the similar moicheia (μοιχεία) was a criminal offence often translated as adultery by scholars.
-Athenian moicheia was restricted to illicit sex with free women, and so men could legally have extra-marital sex with slaves and prostitutes.
+Athenian moicheia was restricted to illicit sex with free women, and so men could legally have extramarital sex with slaves and prostitutes.
 Famously, Athenian culture and adultery laws considered seduction of a citizen woman a worse crime than rape.

 Under Athenian law, killing a moichos who had been caught in the act was legally permissible as justifiable homicide.
 This seems to have been rare in practice, and adulterers were more commonly prosecuted, ransomed for money, or physically abused.
 The physical abuse and humiliation of adulterers is depicted in several surviving ancient Greek comedies.
 Punishments for women involved in moicheia include divorce and the loss of citizenship rights, if they were married, and being sold into slavery, if unmarried – though no instances of this latter penalty being carried out are known.

 Definition

 The act which is usually rendered in English as "adultery" was called moicheia (μοιχεία) in Greek.
 Moicheia was defined more broadly than the English "adultery", however, referring to any "seduction of a free woman under the protection of a kyrios".
 Thus, sex with the wife, daughter, or sister of a free man were all considered to be instances of moicheia.
-In at least one case, detailed in the speech Against Neaera, we know that an alleged moichos was imprisoned based on a father's right to punish moicheia committed against his daughter.
+In at least one case, detailed in the speech "Against Neaera", we know that an alleged moichos was imprisoned based on a father's right to punish moicheia committed against his daughter.
 In Athenian law, moicheia was always committed by men upon women.

 Against this view of moicheia, David Cohen has argued that it was limited to sex with citizens' wives, and that the word moichos was synonymous with the modern English "adulterer", but this view has been largely rejected by other scholars.

 Married men were not considered to have committed adultery if they were to have sexual relationships with slaves or prostitutes.